Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Qualities of Yin and Yang: Yin Qualities are slow, soft, passive, and associated with elements like water and earth.
 Yang Qualities are fast, hard, active, and related to elements like fire and air.

-• Application in Yoga Poses: In Yin Yoga, the design of the poses is to activate and harmonize these Yin and Yang energies.
+• Application in Yoga Poses: In Yin Yoga, the poses are designed to activate and harmonize Yin and Yang energies.
 While some poses target the passive Yin tissues, others stimulate the more active Yang tissues, creating a balanced and holistic yoga practice.

 By understanding and applying these principles in Yin Yoga poses, practitioners can achieve a more profound sense of balance and physical and mental harmony.